 We wanted the GreenSock brand to convey a certain level of consistency and reliability.
-That's part of the reason we don't generally accept pull requests - we keep a tight reign on the codebase so that we are intimately aware of every piece and can not only support it, but also ensure that we firmly stand behind our IP warranties.
+That's part of the reason we don't generally accept pull requests - we keep a tight reign on the codebase so that we are intimately aware of every piece.
+That allows us to not only support it, but also stand behind our IP warranties.

-An unintended benefit of our licensing model for us has been that it naturally weeds out users who expect everything for free and don't recognize the substantial effort that goes into these projects.
-So we're left with users who tend to be very respectful and trustworthy (exactly the type of people we like to serve).
+An unintended benefit of our licensing model has been that it naturally weeds out users who expect everything for free and don't recognize the substantial effort that goes into these projects.
+We're left with users who tend to be very respectful and trustworthy (exactly who we like to serve).

 GreenSock isn't the typical open source project.
 Our licensing model reflects that.
 It offers a blend of sustainability, accessibility, business-friendliness, consistency, and respect that'd be very difficult (or impossible) to accomplish with an MIT-like license.
 It's not necessarily "better" (open source is fantastic, really) but in our particular case it aligned more closely with the project goals.
-And in fact, many companies have chosen GreenSock because of the license, not in spite of it.
+In fact, many companies have chosen GreenSock because of the license, not in spite of it.
 They wanted to invest in a platform that had a certain level of commitment behind it that's rare in the open source world.
-After a decade, the experiment seems to have worked and we have our supporters to thank for that.
-We've been humbled and inspired by the participation of Club GreenSock members throughout the years.
+After a decade, the experiment seems to be working and we have our supporters to thank for that.
+We've been humbled and inspired by Club GreenSock members throughout the years.
 It's a privilege to create these tools and serve the community.
 We're grateful for their partnership which makes it all possible.